IF 2022 submission process

 - Could be delivered on an online platform

-After we have completed the selection process, we will notify you by email of the outcome of your submission.
-At this point, successful applicants will be asked to complete an Event Confirmation Form and, if applicable, invoices for participation fees will be issued.
+Once we have discussed and refined your ideas, we will ask you to complete an Event Confirmation Form and, if applicable, invoices for participation fees will be issued.
 We ask that all invoices are paid in full before the date of your event.

 What you commit to